Executive and Units

 Doris Weir – Recording Secretary/Photography/Newsletter

-Keith Ackworth – Social Media/ App Management/Website editor
+Keith Ackworth – Social Media/App Management/Website Editor/ Podcast Host/Producer

 Shayla Wolff – Newsletter Editor

 Ruth DeGraaf – Newsletter Editor

 As per Article 10, Section 2 of Local 88 Bylaws the Constitution and Bylaws Committee shall be composed of the President, Vice President, Recording Secretary and Chairperson of the Trustees.
 Therefore the committee members include Brent Tree, Kim DeGraaf, Monica Lovell, and Joe Graves.
 The Constitution of Local 88 shall be the Constitution of the UNIFOR National Union and the bylaws of UNIFOR Local 88.
 The bylaws shall be amended, altered or revised only in conformity with Article 19 of UNIFOR Local 88 Bylaws.
 The Local Union Constitution and Bylaws Committee meets as needed to review a resolution or motion calling for amendment, alteration or revision of a bylaw.